Daysam Ben Nasr

-Daysam Ben Nasr (ديسم بن نصر; born 31 March 1998), is a French footballer of Tunisian descent, who currently plays as a midfielder for Lavagnese.
+Daysam Ben Nasr (ديسم بن نصر; born 31 March 1998) is a French footballer who plays as a midfielder for Championnat National 2 club Blois.

 Club career

 Born in Vichy, France, Ben Nasr started his career with local side Sporting Club Amical Cussétois, before joining the youth academy of RC Vichy.
 From there, he joined a Pôle Espoir in Vichy, organised by the French Football Federation.
 He would go on to spend two years at AS Moulins, before joining Cournon-d'Auvergne and then Clermont Foot.

 Following his release by Clermont Foot, Ben Nasr dropped down to the Championnat National 3 with Montluçon.
 After two seasons with the Montluçon-based side, he reportedly returned to the country of his heritage, Tunisia, for personal reasons.
 However, to the surprise of his coach at Montluçon, Mickaël Bessaque, Ben Nasr had signed a five-year deal with Tunisian Ligue Professionnelle 1 side Stade Tunisien.

 After Stade Tunisien's relegation to the Tunisian Ligue Professionnelle 2 in 2021, Ben Nasr returned to Europe to sign for Italian Serie D side Casale.
 However, he would leave for fellow Serie D side Lavagnese in December of the same year.

+In June 2022, Ben Nasr returned to France, signing with Olympique Alès for one season.
+He renewed his contract for another season in the summer of 2023.